aggro80/linux-macro-recorder/README.md

 Usage:
 - Press F8 to start recording, F4 to end it.
 - After recording, press F7 to repeat recorded events.
-Press any key from keybaord to abort execution.
+Press any key from keyboard to abort execution.
 - Press F9 to exit

 Warning/Disclaimer: